-backplane bandwidth

-Sometimes also referred to as switch fabric.
+В backplane bandwidth Sometimes also referred to as switch fabric.
 A switch's backplane is the pipe through which data flows from an input port to an output port.
-Backplane bandwidth usually refers to the aggregate bandwidth available amongst all ports within a switch.

-barrier mechanism

-To prevent clients from downloading firmware that is older than the firmware they already have, the administrator can set a barrier mechanism.
-The barrier mechanism symbol BarrierLevel is defined by default in the DHCP table of Sun Ray servers running version 2.0 or later of Sun Ray Server Software.

-bpp Bits per pixel.
+Backplane bandwidth usually refers to the aggregate bandwidth available amongst all ports within a switch. barrier mechanism To prevent clients from downloading firmware that is older than the firmware they already have, the administrator can set a barrier mechanism.
+The barrier mechanism symbol BarrierLevel is defined by default in the DHCP table of Sun Ray servers running version 2.0 or later of Sun Ray Server Software. bpp Bits per pixel.

-category 5 The most common type of wiring used in LANs.
+CAM Controlled access mode, also known as kiosk mode. category 5 The most common type of wiring used in LANs.
 It is approved for both voice and data (at up to 100Mhz).
-Also called cat 5.

-client-server A common way to describe network services and the user processes cut-through switches The switch begins forwarding the incoming frame onto the outbound port as soon as it reads the MAC address, while it continues receiving the remainder of the frame.
+Also called cat 5. client-server A common way to describe network services and the user processes (programs) of those services. cut-through switches The switch begins forwarding the incoming frame onto the outbound port as soon as it reads the MAC address, while it continues receiving the remainder of the frame.